 15. BENJAMIN MOORE Classic Gray

 We used Benjamin Moore Classic Gray for walls in a new bathroom we built at the fixer upper:

 16. BENJAMIN MOORE Revere Pewter

-And I love Benjamin Moore Revere Pewter, which I used to create a glaze with water to quiet a rustic stool and furniture in our bedroom.
+And I love Benjamin Moore Revere Pewter, which I diluted with water to create a glaze for a stool and furniture in our bedroom.

 REVERE PEWTER…Benjamin Moore.
 A light gray with warm undertones, this classic shade creates a unifying look that calms and restores.
 A great transitional color, it’s perfect for an open floor plan.